japlatt/minA2/readme.md

 2. Create a specs.yaml and params.txt file.
 These files can reside anywhere you just have to specify the path to them in run_da.py.
 The specs.yaml file should have the fields: name, num_data, start_data, time_step, num_dims, num_par, obs_dim, RM, RF0, alpha, max_beta, data_folder, data_file.
 The params file should be a list of bounds in format "lower, upper" for each of the state variables (first) and the parameters (second).
 See the example for more details.
 3. If running a twin experiment set the options in generate_data.py and then execute it to create data.
 Be sure to have a stim file if needed.
 4. If not running a twin experiment then set data with the filename and location specified in the specs file
 5. Finally call run_da.py using the charm4py initialization.
 This will output the file name_results.npz in the data_folder specified.
+If num_init_cond is 1 then simply run "python run_da.py"
 6. The script analyze_results.py will take the path_to_specs specified in run_da.py and analyze the data found in the data folder.
-You should call it with the signature python analyze_results.py -np "num_pred" to have the script predict forward in time and compare.
+You should call it with the signature "python analyze_results.py -np 'num_pred'" to have the script predict forward in time and compare.
+Replace num_pred with the number of time steps to compare for prediction.

 ### Specs.yaml details
 name             : name for saving files (str)